SAP business benefit

 Going back to my research, maybe one percent of the material I read contains any substance about strategic options for ERP.
 This seems to be a “mystical subject” where businesses cannot find the Formula 1 mechanics, so they continue to rely on tire checkers and oil changers to overhaul their race cars.

 Companies undertaking an ERP implementation will continue to face disappointment until they demand the Formula 1 teams and accept they may cost more than the backyard mechanics.
-In other words, businesses need to demand real business consultants from the marketplace who can communicate about competitive pressures, value propositions, and about the SAP application in terms of the following:
+In other words, businesses need to demand real business consultants from the marketplace who can communicate about competitive pressures, value propositions, and change management about the SAP application in terms of the following:

 • Knowledge transfer